Bobby Fresques: Coaching career

 Fresques began his coaching career in 1996 as an assistant at Sacramento City College.

 In 1997, Fresques was hired as the wide receivers coach for Sacramento State.

 In 1998, Fresques was hired as an offensive assistant for California.

 In 1999, Fresques became the head football coach for Christian Brothers High School.
 He held the position until 2004.

 In 2010, Fresques was hired as the quarterbacks coach for Folsom High School.

 In 2019, Fresques was hired as the quarterbacks coach for Sacramento State.
 In 2023, he was promoted to offensive coordinator while retaining his position as quarterbacks coach.
-In 2024, he was promoted to associate head coach while retaining his positions as offensive coordinator and quarterbacks coach.
+In 2024, Fresques was promoted to associate head coach while retaining his positions as offensive coordinator and quarterbacks coach.
 In 2025, he was demoted to lead analyst and director of alumni relations.

+On December 30, 2025, following the hiring of Alonzo Carter, Fresques was named as the Hornets' quarterbacks coach and passing game coordinator.

 Personal life

 In 2006, Fresques graduated from National University with a single subject teaching credential.